uptech/engineering/content/blog/journey-to-small-pull-requests/index.md

 * make it **hard to revert changes**
 * result in a **complicated git history** making it hard to look back and understand how best to interact with or even understand changes

-## Why are we creating big pull requests?
+## Why are they so big?

-If we know **big** pull requests result in all these issues and we think there must be a better alternative, maybe smaller pull requests.
-We need to figure out why we are creating such big pull requests in the first place.
+After understanding the that issues were coming from **big** pull requests.
+We decided we should try and understand why our pull requests were so big and see if there was a good reason for them being big.

+In our case

+## How to make smaller pull requests

+We should probably figure out how to make smaller pull requests.